Gay Bangkok: owning a bar in Silom Soi 4

 The main one is Phuket Pride held every April, which has taken place since it started in 1999.

-There used to be a Bangkok Pride from 1999 until 2009, but there hasn’t been one since for a variety of reasons like disinterest from local Thai activists, lack of funding and homophobia from the police and government.
-I don’t see one happening in a while unfortunately.
+There used to be a Bangkok Pride from 1999 until 2009, but then it stopped for a variety of reasons like disinterest from local Thai activists, lack of funding and homophobia from the police and government.
+This year however, we are due to have our first Pride in Bangkok in November.

 The first attempt of a gay pride in Chiang Mai went ahead in 2009, but there was such a strong backlash by red t-shirt militants that the police ordered it to be cancelled.
 There hasn’t been one since in Chiang Mai.